 As the administrator responsible for diversity, the CDO manages, integrates, and coordinates diversity issues on campus.
-He/she is responsible for reporting the current situation to the top leadership (usually the president) and advising on policies and strategies.5) The main field of work of the organization overseeing diversity can be divided into faculty recruitment/promotion/career development, student recruitment/retention/achievement, curricular and extracurricular development, and creation of campus culture.
+He/she is responsible for reporting the current situation to the top leadership (usually the president) and advising on policies and strategies.5) The main field of work of the organization overseeing diversity

-5) Williams, D. A., & Wade-Golden, K. (2007).
+Williams, D. A., & Wade-Golden, K. (2007).
 The chief diversity officer: A primer for college and university presidents.
 Washington, DC: American Council on Education.